MIDS-scaling-up/v2/week03/hw/README.md

 ```

 ```
-Note, you can find the OpenCV cascade files on the tx2 in the directory /usr/share/opencv4/haarcascades
+Note, you can find the OpenCV cascade files on the nx in the directory /usr/share/opencv4/haarcascades
 ```

 ### Reading video from a USB webcam